JoE11-y/qstn-agoric-dapp-evm/docs/README.md

   recipient: Bech32Address;     // Who receives the fee };

-export type AxelarGmpOutgoingMemo = {
+export type axelarGmpOutgoingMemo = {
   destination_chain: string;     // Name of the target chain (like "Ethereum")
   destination_address: string;   // Address on the target chain
   payload: number[] | null;      // Data to be sent (e.g. for smart contract)